skills/test-with-actions/README.md

           npm install remark-cli remark-preset-lint-consistent
           npx remark . --use remark-preset-lint-consistent --frail
    ```
+   > We expect this to create a error build.
+We'll fix this in the next step.
 1. Click **Start commit**, and choose to make a new branch named `ci`.
 1. Click **Propose a new file**.
 1. Click **Create pull request**.